The Microsoft business model has created one of the most powerful companies in the world.

 How is Microsoft growing?

-Key growth areas in FY 2019 as reported by Microsoft:
+Key growth areas in FY 2023 as reported by Microsoft:

 How much money does Bing make?

-How much money does Linkedin make?
+How much money does LinkedIn make?

 How much revenue does Microsoft make a year?